kaylajanos/STT4870/Git/GitOne.md

 ```
 On branch master
-Your branch is ahead of 'origin/master' by 3 commits.
+Your branch is up-to-date with 'origin/master'.
-  (use "git push" to publish your local commits)

 nothing to commit, working directory clean
 ```